 Trip cancellation insurance is recommended but not required to cover unforeseen circumstances that may arise and causeunexpected delays or flight cancellations.
-For more information and for recommendations of insurance companies, visit https://www.familyhumanitarian.org/travel-insurance/
+We recommend shopping for travel insurance, including medical evacuation insurance, at travelinsurance.com.

 MEDICAL EVACUATION INSURANCE

 Due to the lack of medical services in remote areas, Family Humanitarian requires all participants to purchase a minimum of \$25,000 in medical evacuation insurance and to send in proof of this insurance.
 Medical evacuation insurance is a standard part of travel insurance.
 Family Humanitarian is not responsible for the cost of medical care, or any damage incurred during or because of a Family Humanitarian expedition.